notaryproject/specifications/requirements/scenarios.md

 If a user does not have a specific key for a given artifact, verified using a third party system, they will need to determine the trusted signing key(s) for an artifact by chaining from a trusted key.

 1. The user determines the trusted key(s) for a specific artifact using delegations from a trusted root.
-1. The user downloads and verifies an artifact using implementations of the Notary Project specification and the trusted key(s) discovered in the previous step.
+1. The user downloads and verifies an artifact using implementations of the [Notary Project verification specification](../specs/signing-and-verification-workflow.md) and the trusted key(s) discovered in the previous step.

 **Implications of this requirement:**